Dirk de Graeff van Polsbroek: Cooperation with Emperor Meiji

 In 1868 De Graeff van Polsbroek became (titular) Resident Minister of The Netherlands in Japan.
 He ended his career as a diplomat in 1870 by refusing an appointment in Peking.
 On March 23, 1868, De Graeff van Polsbroek and the French Minister-Resident Léon Roches were the first European envoys ever to receive a personal audience with the new Emperor Meiji in Edo (Tokyo).
 This audience laid the foundation for (modern) Dutch diplomacy in Japan.
 Subsequently, De Graeff van Polsbroek assisted the emperor and the government in their negotiations with representatives of the major European powers.
 This incident also found its way into the film The Last Samurai in a slightly modified form.
 Meiji's goal was to open Japan to the West.
 However, he told De Graeff van Polsbroek in no uncertain terms that he would dissolve the unequal treaties that the European states had long had in their favor with enforced treaties in the Japanese arts.
 However, since Meiji wanted to enter into diplomatic relations with the major European powers, he asked De Graeff van Polsbroek for his support.
 As a consequence of this discussion, he represented not only the Netherlands but also the states of Denmark, Sweden-Norway and Prussia as Minister Plenipotentiary and envoy.
 He was also able to conclude trade agreements with Japan for the Kingdom of Belgium.

 De Graeff van Polsbroek played a central role in establishing the political and economic relations between the Scandinavian states of Denmark and Sweden-Norway and Japan.
 Due to his good relationship with Meiji and the Japanese government, he was able to commission and in the name of Charles XV of Sweden-Norway on November 11, 1868 concluded a trade agreement, the so-called "Verdrag van Yokohama" ("Vänskaps-, handels- och sjöfartstraktat") between Sweden-Norway, Denmark and Japan.
 This treaty opened Hakodate, Yokohama, Nagasaki, Kobe and Osaka to trade for Swedish and Norwegian traders (Article 3).
 He also gave Sweden-Norway the opportunity to send consuls to the newly opened ports, where they were given the right, through consular jurisdiction, to exercise jurisdiction over the Swedes and Norwegians present there.
 In the following year De Graeff van Polsbroek was the first western diplomat, who presented his credentials to Meiji in his new capital Tokyo.

-Journal
+Journals and photograph albums

-Between 1850 and 1870, at a time when Japan was modernizing and moving significantly closer to the West through Emperor Meiji, De Graeff van Polsbroek wrote numerous diaries, published under the name Journaal van Jonkheer Dirk de Graeff van Polsbroek 1857-1870; belevenissen van een Nederlands diplomaat in het negentiende eeuwse Japan.
-Some of the illustrations contained therein were drawn by himself.
+Between 1850 and 1870, at a time when Japan was modernizing and moving significantly closer to the West through Emperor Meiji, De Graeff van Polsbroek wrote numerous diaries, published under the name Journaal van Jonkheer Dirk de Graeff van Polsbroek 1857-1870; belevenissen van een Nederlands diplomaat in het negentiende eeuwse Japan, with some illustrations by the author.
 His work is a valuable document for researching the turning point in Japan.
+Although not a photographer himself, he was an important collector of early Japanese photographs, leaving three albums containing the work of a variety of Japanese and foreign photographers including Felice Beato.